dcunited001/dcunited001.github.io/_drafts/_ideas.md

 - when i met the dog, she was with her owner, who was also a photographer (very famous locally or something)
   - the dog seemed to be one who had been raised somewhere like floyd and wasn't accustomed to meeting people very often.
+This i reflected upon in the dream.
   - it's personality seemed to indicate that she wasn't guarded and never needed to be reprimanded for being a dog.
     - the dog didn't seem to know what it meant to be a dog.